 In previous generations, employees had to be in the office from 9 to 5, for example, because teams could only work together when everyone was in the same place.
 With so many modern technologies that allow employees to communicate remotely, however, team members can still work together in different locations.
 Millennials have likely heard about companies that allow employees to negotiate their work hours as long they still finish all of their work.
 If you aren’t one of those companies, you may fall behind.

 When it comes to work-life balance, few topics are more divisive among employees and management than the issue of workplace flexibility, especially if you are a Mom (or Dad) trying to juggle the pressures of parenting and want to move up the ranks to an executive.
+Keeping the whole workforce happy can be difficult, especially as this new workforce has lots of demands, but with the help of Deputy workforce management software, managers can make it work.
+Listening and understanding what your workforce actually wants is key.

 In fact, when More magazine asked women in 2011 the following question: